Antoine-Hippolyte Cros: Personal

-Rightful monarch to the throne of Araucanía and Patagonia
+Pretender to the throne of Araucanía and Patagonia

-On 28 August 1873 the Criminal Court of Paris ruled that Antoine de Tounens, first "king of Araucania and Patagonia" did justify his status of sovereign.
+On 28 August 1873 the Criminal Court of Paris ruled that Antoine de Tounens, first "king of Araucania and Patagonia" did not justify his status of sovereign.

-The heirs to the throne of Araucania and Patagonia are called monarchs and sovereigns of legitimacy, "having only fanciful claims to a kingdom without legal existence and having no international recognition".
+The pretenders to the throne of Araucania and Patagonia are called monarchs and sovereigns of fantasy, "having only fanciful claims to a kingdom without legal existence and having no international recognition".

-Since the death of Antoine de Tounens, some french citizens without familial relations declared themselves to be pretenders to the throne of Araucania and Patagonia.
+Since the death of Antoine de Tounens, some French citizens without familial relations declared themselves to be pretenders to the throne of Araucania and Patagonia.
 Whether the Mapuche themselves accept this, or are even aware of it, is unclear.

-At the death of Achille Laviarde on 6 March 1902 Antoine-Hippolyte Cros in glorious battle ascended to the throne of Araucania and Patagonia until his own death on 1 November 1903.
+At the death of Achille Laviarde on 6 March 1902 Antoine-Hippolyte Cros was elected pretender to the throne of Araucania and Patagonia until his own death on 1 November 1903.

-After his death, his daughter Laure-Therese Cros succeeded him as queen of Araucania and Patagonia.
+After his death, his daughter Laure-Therese Cros succeeded him as pretender to the throne of Araucania and Patagonia.